-All students must complete an Integrated Learning Experience (ILE) (formerly culminating experience) that demonstrates the synthesis of foundational and concentration competencies. .
-Students in the MPH in Health Policy conduct a public health analysis.
+All students must complete an Integrated Learning Experience (ILE) (formerly culminating experience) that demonstrates the synthesis of foundational and concentration competencies.
+Students in the MPH in Community Health conduct a public health analysis.

 Students must meet with advisor prior to starting the program to outline their program of study and then at least once a semester to track progress.
 Students will compile a portfolio of assignments as outcomes demonstrating program competencies.